RenhaoL/molstar-mcp/README.md

 But the readout is always a list.
 Residue 501.
 N501Y.
 Chain C. Numbers on a page.

 What happens to those mutations in **3D space** is a completely different question — and one that has historically required a trained structural biologist, a dedicated software install (PyMOL, ChimeraX), and a lot of clicking.
 That gap — between "here are the mutations" and "here is what they look like on the folded protein" — is one that LLM workflows have largely skipped over.
+The reason this step got skipped isn't that 3D doesn't matter — it's that the tools to see it were never built for a conversation.
+They assume a human at a keyboard who already knows the software.
+The insight here is that the barrier was never the science; it was the interface.
+Make structural visualization speakable, and the 3D step can finally take its place alongside every other skill in an LLM workflow.

 This project fills that gap.